Categories

 Training Periodization

-During the winter months, it can be more difficult to find the motivation to go out and train in cold, dark and bad weather.
-However, after an off-season, it is time to get back on track and resume training!
+With the onset of winter months, it can be more challenging to find the necessary motivation to go out and train in the cold, darkness and bad weather.
+However, after an off-season, it is time to get back on track and resume training.
 Especially if we have already planned the season (how to plan your season with 2PEAK) and wish to participate in a race in the coming months, we must respect the periodization of our training plan.
-2PEAK will always plan an optimal and dynamic training structure according to your wishes.
-The specification of a main race, together with the respective preparation and training races, is essential for good season planning, including the definition of the basic training phase.
+Indicating a main race, along with its related preparatory and training races, is essential for effective season planning.

-Periodisation is the process of methodically splitting up your training into specific cycles of endurance, intensity and recovery, according to the time of year when you want to reach peak performance.
-This process ensures continuous progress due to the principle of optimising adaptation, which is the goal of training.
-There are different types of periodisation, and 2PEAK uses different ones depending on the goals and experience of the athletes.
+Periodization is the process of methodically splitting up your training into specific cycles of endurance, intensity and recovery, according to the time of year when you want to reach peak performance.
+This process ensures continuous progress due to the principle of optimizing adaptation, which is the goal of training.
+There are different types of periodization, and 2PEAK uses different ones depending on the goals and experience of the athletes.

 If training is therefore divided into cycles, winter often coincides with what is known as ‘base training’, i.e. the most critical and important phase of the year, where the base for the whole season is built up.